 - You can also visit their website at www.ombudsman.org.uk

-The CQC will use the information when they are inspecting health and social care services to make sure that we are meeting important standards of quality and safety.
+They use the information when they are inspecting health and social care services to make sure that we are meeting important standards of quality and safety.
 If we are not, they can use their legal powers to make us improve our services for the benefit of people using our services now and in the future.